Faleidel/minimalMastodonJs/README.md

 When you post your message to the receiving mastodon server it will send a request to your /.well-known/webfinger endpoint to get the url of the user that created the post.
 It will then fetch the JSON at that url to get the public key that you used to sign your request to create a new post.
 So we need to set up two end points and to send one request.

+Please note that since we generate the public / private key each time you start the server and never store it you need to change the user name each time so mastodon is not confused that you are changing your user public key all the time.

 ## Part 1: webfinger;

 A webfinger query looks like this: